notsoprocoder/mupa/readme.rst

 The aim of this class/package is provide a tool kit mapping a multiprocessing pool to a pandas dataframe with a  given function).

+###NOTE###
+no performance benefits are being yielded yet as illustrated by the notebook. df is a dataframe of movie quotes and some simple functions are not outperforming .apply().
+This needs to be reviewed.

 For installation ensure that requirements.txt has been installed prior to import.
 Run:
     pip install -r requirements.txt.